 He looks at me, puzzled, his smile fading.

 ‘I don’t have all the answers, Mia.
-But we must be bound together, somehow.’
+But we must be connected somehow.’

-He looks genuinely concerned.
-I don’t know why I’m still here.
-He asks me to hold his cup of coffee while he brings the laptop to the kitchen.
-I ask him what’s going on and he mumbles something about figuring stuff out.
+He tells me the coffee is ready as he brings the laptop into the kitchen.
+I ask him what’s going on, and he mumbles something about figuring something out.
 I roll my eyes.

-‘If you were to go anywhere in the world right now, where would it be?’
+‘If you could go anywhere in the world right now, where would it be?’

 I’m not ready to wake up from this and sigh back to reality.
-Like a selfish little Cupid, I want to see us together for a little bit longer.
-At the end, or should I say, the beginning of the day, we belong next to whoever we are happy with.
+I want to see us together a little longer.
+At the end, or should I say, the beginning of the day, we belong next to whoever makes us happy.

 ‘How about Mexico?’